a-bigelow/a-bigelow/README.md

 Hey There.

-My name is Adam, and I'm a Cloud engineer from central NC.
+My name is Adam, and I'm a DevOps Consultant from central NC.

 I enjoy chatting with folks about IaC, cloud-native delivery patterns, and reducing operational complexity.